Best daily deals

 A chart compares the Google Pixel Buds Pro and Apple AirPods Pro frequency responses showing that the Google headset overemphasizes treble and bass frequencies, whereas the Apple headset underemphasizes them.

-The emphasis that the Google Pixel Buds Pro puts on treble frequencies can help bring your music to life, but it also runs the risk of amplifying harsh fricative “s-” sounds.
-The heavy sub-bass emphasis is something often sought after in consumer headphones, but its downside is that the bass may overwhelm other elements of music and become bothersome at high volumes, despite Google’s Volume EQ.
+The Google Pixel Buds Pro’s emphasis on treble frequencies can help bring your music to life, but it also risks amplifying harsh fricative “s—” sounds.
+The heavy sub-bass emphasis is often sought after in consumer headphones, but its downside is that the bass may overwhelm other elements of music and become bothersome at high volumes, despite Google’s Volume EQ.

 Though the AirPods Pro deviates slightly from our house curve, which is based on the sound signature we’ve deemed most suitable for the average consumer, it follows it pretty darn closely.
 We believe most people will find the AirPods Pro’s sound quality more pleasing than the Google Pixel Buds Pro, but if you’re a true bass head, you probably won’t be satisfied with the AirPods Pro’s more mellow sound signature.